conceptjs/fork-a-wiki/README.md

 ## About

-This is a simple, version-controlled Wiki for GitHub users.
+Fork-a-Wiki is a simple, version-controlled Wiki for GitHub users.
 The Wiki is developed and hosted on ConceptJS.

 ## Getting started